sudo-dakix/pyloan/docs/README.rst

 * 30E/360.
 * 30E/360 ISDA.

-As of current version (v.0.0.1.5), actual day count method is under development.
+As of current version, actual day count method is under development.